-LT-Inclibus array
+360° LT-Inclibus array

 Reference products codes: LTIB

-The LT-Inclibus gauge is able to monitor local tilting along a line, assuring the alignment, distance and measuring axis orientation between the gauges.
+The LT-Inclibus is able to monitor local tilting along a line, assuring the alignment, distance and measuring axis orientation between the gauges.

-The standard segment is composed by a 2m fibre glass rod with two biaxial waterproof gauges, 1m spaced.
+The standard segment is composed by a 2m fibre glass rod with two waterproof gauges, 1m spaced.
+It is possible to have one or four gauges on the 2m rod upon request.

-The chain of LT- Inclibus can be installed within a borehole, mounted to a surface of a structure, laid along a trench or buried in a concrete mass.
+The chain of LT- Inclibus can be installed within a borehole, laid along a trench, or buried in a concrete mass.
+The rods are connected through mechanical joints, while the gauges are connected in a RS485 chain.

 Tiltmeters are instruments that measure angles respect to the gravity acceleration vector.
 To get this result an accelerometer is required.
 It measures the projection of acceleration gravity on its sensing axis.
 Sensor can have 1, 2 or even 3 sensing axes.